sfahadh/High-card-wins/readme.md

-# Let's Play High-Card-Wins
+# High-Card-Wins

-## Introduction
+A game on the classic high card wins

-Let's play High Card!
-It's an exciting game of luck, skill, and... actually, no, just luck.
+## About the App

-High card works such that two players are dealt a card, and the player with the higher card wins.
+A game of chance in which both players draws a card and a winner is decided on who has the higher value card.

 e.g.